Arrietty

 Ghibli announced the film in late 2009 with Yonebayashi making his directorial debut.
 Miyazaki supervised the production as a developing planner.
 The voice actors were approached in April 2010, and Cécile Corbel wrote the film's score as well as its theme song.
-This film marks the cinematic debut of Hiromasa Yonebayashi, as well as the British dub marking the cinematic debut of Tom Holland.
+This film marks the cinematic debut of Yonebayashi, as well as the British dub marking the cinematic debut of Tom Holland.

 The film was released in Japan on July 17, 2010, by Toho, and received positive reviews from critics, who praised its animation and music.
 It became the highest-grossing Japanese film at the Japanese box office for the year 2010, and grossed over $145 million worldwide.
 The film also won the Animation of the Year award at the 34th Japan Academy Prize award ceremony.
-Two English-language versions of the film were produced, a British dub released in the United Kingdom on July 29, 2011 by Optimum Releasing and an American dub released in North America on February 17, 2012 by Walt Disney Pictures.
+Two English-language versions of the film were produced, a British dub released in the United Kingdom on July 29, 2011, by Optimum Releasing and an American dub released in North America on February 17, 2012, by Walt Disney Pictures.

 Plot

-A boy named Shō remembers the week in summer he spent at his mother's home with his maternal great aunt, Sadako, and the housemaid, Haru.
-When Shō arrives, he gets a glimpse of Arrietty, a Borrower girl, returning to her home through an underground air vent.
+A boy named Shō tells the story of the week in summer he spent at his mother's home with his maternal great-aunt, Sadako, and the housemaid, Haru.
+When Shō arrives, he gets a glimpse of Arrietty, a Borrower girl, hiding in the plants.

 At night, Arrietty's father, Pod, takes her on her first "borrowing" mission, to get sugar and tissue paper.
 After obtaining a sugar cube from the kitchen, they travel to a bedroom which they enter through a dollhouse.
 It is Shō's bedroom; he sees Arrietty when she tries to take a tissue from his table.
 Startled, she drops the sugar cube.
-Shō tries to comfort her but Pod and Arrietty leave.
+Shō tries to call out to her, but Pod and Arrietty leave.